Serenade (novel): Plot Summary

-A successful American opera singer, John Howard Sharp, is down-and-out in Tupinamba, Mexico.
-Formerly a fine baritone well-known in Europe, he inexplicably loses his formerly powerful voice.
-At a café he encounters the attractive Indio prostitute, Juana Montes.
-Sharp is attracted to her and wins her from a local bullfighter, Triesca.
+John Howard Sharp, a once-successful American opera singer who lost his singing voice, is down-and-out in a Mexican café he encounters the attractive Indio prostitute, Juana Montes.
+Sharp is attracted to Juana and wins her from a local bullfighter, Triesca.
 She takes Sharp to a brothel.
 When he sings excerpts from Bizet's Carmen, Juana's interest in him cools: she detects something unmanly in his performance.
-Sharp and Juana part ways, and he continues his penurious existence.
+The pair part ways, and he continues his penurious existence.

-Months later Juana wins 500 pesos and a new Ford roadster in a lottery.
-She plans to open a cafe-bordello in Acapulco catering to American tourists under the auspices of a local politico-military kingpin.
-She enlists Sharp to be bartender, bouncer and bookkeeper for the establishment, in part because she suspects that he is sexually ambivalent and will not molest the female employees.
+Several months later, Juana wins 500 pesos and a new Ford roadster in a lottery.
+She plans to open a café-bordello in Acapulco catering to American tourists under the auspices of a politically connected kingpin.
+She enlists Sharp to be bartender, bouncer and bookkeeper for the establishment, in part because she suspects that he is sexually ambivalent and will not harass the female employees.

-En route to Acapulco in the roadster, they make a detour over remote country roads to pick up food supplies from Juana's parents.
-As night falls, a storm breaks over the couple and the vehicle becomes trapped by flood waters.
-They discover a remote, unoccupied Catholic church, and Sharp crashes the vehicle through its locked double doors to find shelter from the rain.
-He parks the car in front of the altar.
-Soaking wet, Sharp exchanges his clothing for a priest's cassock and pilfers candles from the Sacristy for utility lighting.
-Juana is appalled and paralyzed at the sacrilege.
-Sharp makes a charcoal fire on the floor tiles of the vestry and prepares a meal from their provisions.
+En route to Acapulco, the pair make a detour in the country to pick up food supplies from Juana's parents.
+As night falls, a storm breaks over the couple and the roadster becomes trapped by flood waters.
+Discovering a remote, abandoned Catholic church, Sharp crashes the car through its locked double doors to find shelter.
+He parks the car in front of the altar, exchanges his wet clothing for a priest's cassock and pilfers sacristy candles for utility lighting.
+Juana is initially appalled at the sacrilege.

+Sharp makes a charcoal fire in the vestry and prepares a meal from their provisions.
 Juana joins him and they become intoxicated on sacramental wine.
 Superstitious, she becomes hysterical at hearing peals of thunder.
-Sharp attempts to calm her by playing the organ and singing the Nona Nobis as the storm rages.
-Juana disparages his performance as that of a celibate monk.
-Juana disrobes and makes an "Aztec" offering before the altar.
-Sharp rapes her on the alter.
+Sharp attempts to calm her by playing the organ and singing the Nona Nobis as the storm rages, which Juana disparages.
+Juana disrobes and makes an "Aztec" offering before the altar, upon which Sharp then rapes her.

 Unable to depart due to the flooding, they spend a second day at the church.
-Juana catches an iguana and ritualistically, they prepare it for a meal.
+Juana catches an iguana and, ritualistically, they prepare it for a meal.
 The iguana meat acts as an aphrodisiac and they make love.
-Sharp sings and Juana assures him that he has been restored to his former vocal prowess.
+Sharp again sings and Juana assures him that he has been restored to his former vocal prowess.
 Sharp falls in love with Juana.